pensjonatus/flash-fiction/blog/train-station.md

 ---
-title: 'Train Station'
+title: Train Station
 date: '2012-07-08'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was at a train station in a place I hardly knew, far away from home.
 The